d33bs/set-website/_posts/2024-02-20-Navigating-Dependency-Chaos-with-Lockfiles.md

 ```

 Version constraint lockfiles provide one way to ensure reproducible behaviors within your projects.
+Lockfiles are usually recommended to be included in source control, so one always has a complete snapshot (short of the literal full source code of the dependencies) of the project's last known working configuration.

 Lockfiles usually have the following characteristics (this varies by programming language and dependency type):

-- Lockfiles usually capture data about existing available dependencies which match a provided version constraint specification as a single file which can be added to source control.
+- Lockfiles capture data about existing available dependencies which match a provided version constraint specification as a single file which can be added to source control.
 - Lockfiles are referenced when available to help create reproducible installations of dependencies.
 - Lockfiles are often automatically created or changed by a package or environment management tool of some kind.